-- putting in place an audit manual which is a core part of the Council's control process. - making specific linkages between the audit plan and the Council's significant risks and strategic objectives. - Retaining planning records to demonstrate these linkages. - adapting the Code of Ethics and Declarations of Interest Statement to include a conflict-of-interest management strategy and manager sign-off.
+- updating its audit manual which is a core part of the Council's control process. - making links between the planned audits and identified risks to demonstrate how risk is informing the audit plan - adapting the Code of Ethics and Declarations of Interest Statement to include a conflict-of-interest management strategy and manager sign-off.